 Brain-computer interface (BCI) has shown explosive growth for multiple applications in the recently years.
 Removing artifacts and selecting useful brain sources are essential in BCI research.
 Independent Component Analysis (ICA) has been proven as an effective technique to remove artifacts and many brain related researches are based on ICA.
 However, the useful independent components with brain sources are usually selected manually according to the scalp-plots.
 This is great inconvenience and a barrier for real-time BCI applications of EEG.
 In this investigation, a two-layer automatic identification model is proposed to select useful brain sources.
 It is based on neural network including support vector machine with radial basis function (SVMRBF) and self-organizing map (SOM).
 In the first layer, SVM discriminates useful independent components from the artifact effectively.
 In the second layer, these selected useful components are automatically classified to different spatial brain sources according to SOM.
 This study suggests this model to one general application for EEG study.
 It can reduce the effect of subjective judgment and improve the performance of EEG analysis. © 2012 IEEE.

-Lin, CT, Chen, SA, Ko, LW & Wang, YK 2011, 'EEG-based brain dynamics of driving distraction', Proceedings of the International Joint Conference on Neural Networks, The 2011 International Joint Conference on Neural Networks, IEEE, San Jose, CA, USA, pp. 1497-1500.View/Download from: UTS OPUS or Publisher's site
+Lin, CT, Chen, SA, Ko, LW & Wang, YK 2011, 'EEG-based brain dynamics of driving distraction', Proceedings of the International Joint Conference on Neural Networks, The 2011 International Joint Conference on Neural Networks, IEEE, San Jose, CA, USA, pp. 1497-1500.View/Download from: Publisher's site

 Distraction during driving has been recognized as a significant cause of traffic accidents.
 The aim of this study is to investigate Electroencephalography (EEG) -based brain dynamics in response to driving distraction.
 To study human cognition under specific driving tasks in a simulated driving experiment, this study utilized two simulated events including unexpected car deviations and mathematics questions.
 The raw data were first separated into independent brain sources by Independent Component Analysis.
 Then, the EEG power spectra were used to evaluate the time-frequency brain dynamics.
 Results showed that increases of theta band and beta band power were observed in the frontal cortex.
 Further analysis demonstrated that reaction time and multiple cortical EEG power had high correlation.
 Thus, this study suggested that the features extracted by EEG signal processing, which were the theta power increases in frontal area, could be used as the distracted indexes for early detection of driver inattention in real driving. © 2011 IEEE.